AnestisAsl/Hermes-d3-visualisation/README.md

 # Usage<br>
 At your xampp control Panel start the MySQL server and the Apache.<br>
-Load the data(3 .csv each represents a table at your database) from the HermesInput folder to your database.<br>
+Load the data(3 .csv each represents a table at your database) from the HermesInput folder(input.zip) to your database.<br>
 Load welocome.php to you browser.<br>
 Explore the project.<br>